Welcome!

 Phone number

-6. Center your TITLE and the manuscript's word count on the first page (title in all caps or cap first letter of words)
+6. Center your TITLE and the manuscript's word count on the first page (your title will be written in all caps on the query letter; however, you can write the title on the actual manuscript by writting the first letter of each word with a capital letter)

 Place your name and word count centered under the title: